Holic75/Baldurs-gate-dnd-3.5/README.md

 – Starting from level 3 may use the Aura of Faith ability once per day.
 Gains and additional use every 6 levels thereafter.
 ```
 AURA OF FAITH:
-When this ability is activated, all allies within 30 feet of the Paladin are receiving beneficial effects based on the Paladin's level:
+When this ability is activated, all allies within 30 feet receive beneficial effects based on the caster level for 3 rounds + 1 round per 2 points of caster's Charisma above 10:
-  3rd - All allies receive a +1 bonus to hit, damage rolls and Armor Class as well as immunity to fear for 1 turn.
+  3rd Level: - All allies receive a +1 bonus to hit, damage rolls and Armor Class as well as immunity to fear.
-  9th - All allies receive a +2 bonus to hit, damage rolls and Armor Class as well as immunity to fear for 1 turn.
+  9th Level: - All allies receive a +2 bonus to hit, damage rolls and Armor Class as well as immunity to fear.
-  15th - All allies receive a +3 bonus to hit, damage rolls and Armor Class as well as immunity to fear for 1 turn.
+  15th Level: - All allies receive a +3 bonus to hit, damage rolls and Armor Class as well as immunity to fear.
-  21st - All allies receive a +4 bonus to hit, damage rolls and Armor Class as well as immunity to fear for 1 turn.
+  21st Level: - All allies receive a +4 bonus to hit, damage rolls and Armor Class as well as immunity to fear.
 ```
 – Receives a bonus to all saving throws for every 2 points of Charisma above 9 (i.e. +1 at 11, +2 at 13, etc) and penalty for every 2 points below 10.
 – Gets one bonus feat at levels 22 and 28.